nomad-coe/nomad-parser-cp2k/library.md

         self.version = None
         self.implementation = None
         self.setup_version()
-        # You would typically also setup some file id's here to help handling
-        # the files.
-In this example the id's are already given in the JSON
-        # input.
-To register a file you can call 'setup_file_id()'

-    def start_parsing(self, name):
-        """Asks the implementation object to give the result object by calling the function corresponding to the quantity name (=metaname).
-The NomadParser then automatically handles the conversion, validation and saving of the results.
-        """
-        return getattr(self.implementation, name)()

     def setup_version(self):
         """The parsers should be able to support different version of the same